code-zm/nymCHAT/server/README.md

-## nymDirectory
+## Discovery Node
-A discovery / remailer service used by nymCHAT clients.
+A discovery / message relay service used by nymCHAT clients.

 ## Installation